Skip to main content

 Large companies, government, creditworthy customers

-Long payment terms create cash flow gaps
+Extended invoice payment cycles create cash flow gaps

 • You need immediate cash flow